joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![](/uploads/avdremotewebapp.png)

-39. You can now launch your Desktop
+39. You can now launch your Desktop.
-40. Congratulations you have now created and connected to Azure Virtual Desktop!
+40. Congratulations, you have now created and connected to Azure Virtual Desktop!

 ![](/uploads/avddesktopfull.png)

 ## Additional Configuration

-* For additional configuration, you can Navigate to your Host Pool, under Settings, you can restrict or allow RDP settings, Device redirections and configure Display sessions
+* You can Navigate to your Host Pool; under Settings, you can restrict or allow RDP settings, Device redirections and configure Display sessions.
-* If you click Properties, you can configure: Start VM on Connect, if you are shutting down your session hosts to save money of a night then the first person to connect each day will start them up.
+* If you click Properties, you can configure: Start VM on Connect; if you are shutting down your session hosts to save money of a night then the first person to connect each day will start them up.
-* If you click on Session hosts, you can add additional hosts to your pool, or Drain them to prevent logins
+* If you click on Session hosts, you can add additional hosts to your pool or Drain them to prevent logins.
-* If you click Application Groups, you can add RemoteApp groups, to allow users to connect directly to an Application versus a Full Desktop.
+* If you click Application Groups, you can add RemoteApp groups to allow users to connect directly to an Application versus a Full Desktop.